 Based on these symptoms, I prescribed the homeopathic remedy Psorinum: you can read more about it at the end of this story.

-Within a week Molly’s behaviour had improved dramatically.
+Within a week Molly’s behavior had improved dramatically.
 She once again wanted the company of her family and even came inside the house when invited – something she would not previously do.

 Molly’s confidence was also improving but, most dramatic of all, her missing hair had almost fully regrown within three weeks.
 She no longer smelt and to everyone’s surprise, she had begun to bark – something that she had never, ever done before!